 This bio-sphere suggests that the only living space to be realized in such a depleted future might well be the heavily guarded privatized dwellings of the super wealthy.

-Surrounding this “Bubble” are evidences of the price of keeping such an enterprise exclusive and secure, a commerce of slavery enforced by brutal domination and fueled by the trade in pilfered body parts and tissue of the vanquished through unimaginable horrors of dehumanization.
+Surrounding this “Bubble” are evidences of the price of keeping such an enterprise exclusive and secure.
+Specifically, a commerce of slavery enforced by brutal domination and fueled by the trade in pilfered body parts and tissue of the vanquished through unimaginable horrors of dehumanization.

-The seven deadly sins are implied, although partially veiled through the use of semi-abstraction indicating the complete loss of moral values and the ephemeral (ever changing) nature of modernity.
+The seven deadly sins are implied, although partially veiled through the use of semi-abstraction.
+By and large, it points out the complete loss of moral values and the ephemeral (ever changing) nature of modernity.

-The folly of not doing God’s Will and heeding the call to change and live in sustainability is expressed in the feeble attempt of the proud and powerful to save what’s left of Creation through the building of an ark, the absurdity of which is evidenced in the need to build a second one.
+The folly of not doing God’s Will and heeding the call to change and live in sustainability is expressed in the feeble attempt of the proud and powerful to save what’s left of Creation through the building of an ark.
+Moreover, the absurdity of this is evidenced in the need to build a second one.

-Contrasting this Hellish visage is the flourishing side of the painting, showing a future symbolized by the ever flowing life-giving waters of the rivers that nourish creation, waters of Baptism and the water that flowed from Jesus’ wound.
+The flourishing side of the painting contrasts this Hellish visage.
+By comparison, it shows a future symbolized by the ever flowing life-giving waters of the rivers that nourish creation.
+These are the waters of Baptism and the water that flowed from Jesus’ wound.

-Beside these waters we see the cultivation of sustainable agriculture and aquaculture as well as buildings that are constructed into the earth in order to save on energy and for protection from natural disasters.
+We see beside these waters the cultivation of sustainable agriculture and aquaculture.
+In addition there are buildings constructed into the earth in order to save on energy, and for protection from natural disasters.

-The landscape is serene and seemingly lightly populated, suggesting self-sufficient intelligently designed communities where constant commuting and super-highways are unnecessary.
+The landscape is serene and seemingly lightly populated.
+In other words, it suggests self-sufficient intelligently designed communities.
+Hence, constant commuting and super-highways are unnecessary.
 This is a world in harmony with itself!

-In the midst of this Vision of Hope we see a company of angels accompanying The Horsemen of the Apocalypse who, although advancing are held in check by the Angel who (we might imagine) whispers to them, Wait!
+In the midst of this Vision of Hope we see a company of angels accompanying The Horsemen of the Apocalypse.
+Although they are advancing, they are held in check by the Angel who (we might imagine) whispers to them, Wait!
 Humankind still has the time and the Free Will to change its ways and to do the will of God!

-This can only happen if we give up our fantasy of predatory unlimited linear economic growth and of being all powerful, and separate from Nature.
+This can only happen if we give up our fantasy of predatory unlimited linear economic growth.
+In other words, of being all powerful, and separate from Nature.

-We must find the wisdom and heed the vision of St. Francis, the prayer that His Holiness prays for us in his encyclical Laudato Si’, words of Love and Wisdom that respond to “both the cry of the earth and the cry of the poor” (L.S.
-49) and the prayer that Christ himself taught us in the Lord’s Prayer,
+We must find the wisdom and heed the vision of St. Francis, the prayer that His Holiness prays for us in his encyclical Laudato Si’.
+For these are words of Love and Wisdom that respond to “both the cry of the earth and the cry of the poor” (L.S.
+49) and the prayer that Christ himself taught us in the Lord’s Prayer.

-“Thy Kingdom come, Thy Will be done on Earth as it is in Heaven…”, that beckons us to change our ways, do Justice, live in right relation with each other and Nature, in harmony with our planet, God’s creation and gift to us all, “Our Common Home” (L.S.)
+“Thy Kingdom come, Thy Will be done On Earth as it is in Heaven…” Hence, it beckons us to change our ways, do Justice, live in right relation with each other and Nature.
+Therefore, in harmony with our planet, God’s creation and gift to us all, “Our Common Home” (L.S.)